The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

-Disney and Google are just two companies renowned for their ‘business culture’.
+Disney and Google are just two companies renowned for their 'business culture'.
 Have you ever wondered why the company you work for is different from others?
-This unit explores how the concept of culture developed to the point where it is now possible to see and (feel) the difference between companies.
+This free course, An introduction to business cultures, explores how the concept of culture developed to the point where it is now possible to see and (feel) the difference between companies.

 - recognise the factors that constitute or influence the culture of a business.